-The Midway was filled with happy faces enjoying the rides and every kind of food from A to Z. We made more than one stop for food throughout the day.
+The Midway was filled with happy faces enjoying the rides and every kind of food from A to Z. In between strolling around, we made several stops for food throughout the day.
 There is nothing like fresh french fries from the fair!

-The Horse Show was impressive and we enjoyed hanging out until the ribbon ceremony.
-It was clear that you could easily spend a couple of days exploring the Deerfield Fair and not see everything.
+The Horse Show was impressive and we enjoyed hanging out for the ribbon ceremony.
+Not surprisingly, you could easily spend a couple of days exploring the Deerfield Fair and not see everything.
 It is worth scanning the schedules online beforehand and deciding what events on what days most appeal to you.

 Sheep Dog Herding Demonstration

-The Sheep Dog Herding Demonstration was a treat!
-The dogs were so disciplined and it all seemed like an amazing choreographed dance between the dogs, the herder, and the sheep.
-The crowd was really into it and the kids were down close to the fence to get the best seats in the house.
+One of our favorites was the Dog Herding Demonstration.
+The dogs were incredibly disciplined and it all seemed like an amazing choreographed dance between the dogs, the herder, and the sheep.
+Everyone was really into it and the kids were down close to the fence to get the best seats in the house.

-Fairs tend to have a full display of farm animals and the Deerfield Fair seemed second to none.
+Fairs have their usual display of farm animals and the Deerfield Fair seemed second to none.
 It wouldn’t be a Fair without the sights, sounds, and smells of the animals!

 Promoting Local Family Farms

 I have been to many Fairs in my lifetime but this one made me reflect on how important they must have been and are to local farms.
-They provide a form of marketing and awareness, what farms offer, and how important they are to the New Hampshire economy.
+What’s more, they provide a form of marketing and awareness about what these farms offer and how important they are to the New Hampshire economy.

 We didn’t have time to watch the draft horses in action but we were able to see the handlers getting them ready.
 What gentle giants they are.
 I imagine the term “workhorse” might have been derived from them!

-I hope you enjoyed this post on the Deerfield Fair.
-I found it to be well organized with plenty of parking and events for everyone.
+Hopefully, you enjoyed this post on the Deerfield Fair.
+I found it to be a very well-organized event with plenty of parking and activities for everyone.
 Check their website out for the 2023 Fair or explore another NH Fair to attend.